The coupling method for inhomogeneous random intersection graphs: Vertex degrees in

 where $G_t(n,\hat{q_t})$ is independent from ($\Gnm{j}{\overline{p}})_{j=2,\ldots k+1,j\neq t}$.\\ Moreover if $S_{1,t}\to\infty$ then

 where $G_t(n,\phat_{t\pm})$ is independent from ($\Gnm{j}{\overline{p}})_{j=2,\ldots k+1,j\neq t}$. \end{fact}

-As in the proof of Lemma~\ref{LematStopnie} we will use the coupling of the coupon collector process on~$\V$ and the construction of $\Gnmp$.
-However here, for some $t=2,\ldots,k$, in the process we omit rounds in which $Y_i=t$.
+As in the proof of Lemma~\ref{LematStopnie} we use the coupling of the coupon collector process on~$\V$ and the construction of $\Gnmp$.
+However here in the process we omit rounds in which $Y_i=t$, $2\le t\le k$.
 Therefore we construct $\bigcup_{j=2,\ldots,k+1;j\neq t}\Gnm{t}{\overline{p}}$ instead of $\Gnmp$.
-Reasoning in the same way as in the proof of Lemma~\ref{LematStopnie}, by the definition of $M_t$, \eqref{RownanieTY}, and \eqref{RownanieMtbrakkoncentracja} we get that {\whp} the construction of $\bigcup_{j=2,\ldots,k+1;j\neq t}\Gnm{t}{\overline{p}}$ is finished before the $T_{t+}$--th draw.
-Similarly, if in the process we omit rounds with $Y_i\le k$, then {\whp} we construct $\Gnm{k+1}{\overline{p}}$ in at least $T_-$ draws.
-Therefore analogous reasoning as this used in the proof of Lemma~\ref{LematStopnie} gives the following facts.
+Reasoning in the same way as in the proof of Lemma~\ref{LematStopnie}, by the definition of $Q_t$, \eqref{RownanieTY}, and \eqref{RownanieMtbrakkoncentracja} we get that {\whp} the construction of $\bigcup_{j=2,\ldots,k+1;j\neq t}\Gnm{t}{\overline{p}}$ is finished before the $T_{t+}$--th draw.
+Similarly, if in the process we omit rounds with $Y_i\le k$, then {\whp} the construction of $\Gnm{k+1}{\overline{p}}$ is not finished before the $T_-$ draw.
+Therefore an analogous reasoning to this used in the proof of Lemma~\ref{LematStopnie} gives the following facts.

 \begin{fact} There exists a coupling of the coupon collector process with the set of coupons $\V$ and the construction of $\bigcup_{j=2,\ldots,k+1;j\neq t}\Gnm{j}{\overline{p}}$ such that {\whp} the number of collected coupons in $T_{t+}$ draws is at least the number of non--isolated vertices in $\bigcup_{j=2,\ldots,k+1;j\neq t}\Gnm{j}{\overline{p}}$. \end{fact}